martinezmatias/website/content/home/about.md

 # About me

-I am assistant professor in the [University of Valenciennes (France)](http://www.univ-valenciennes.fr/), and member of the [LAMIH](http://www.univ-valenciennes.fr/LAMIH/en/) laboratory (UMR CNRS 8201).
+I am assistant professor in the [Université Polytechnique Hauts-de-France (France)](http://www.uphf.fr/), and member of the [LAMIH](http://www.univ-valenciennes.fr/LAMIH/en/) laboratory (UMR CNRS 8201).
 <!---Previously, I was a researcher in the University of Lille 1 and INRIA Lille, and post-doc in the University of Lugano (Switzerland). -->
 I got my PhD degree in October 2014 from [University of Lille (France)](http://www.univ-lille1.fr/) and a Computer Science degree from [UNICEN (Argentina)] (http://www.exa.unicen.edu.ar/).
 Moreover, I  had teaching duties at the engineering school [Telecom Lille](http://www.telecom-lille.fr/).
 I have worked in the private sector as software developer (Java, Web, SOA, Mobile).